Hurricanes keep bringing blackouts. Clean energy could keep the lights on.

 And it’s likely to get worse before it gets better.
 Even as Florida’s lights turn back on, the Atlantic keeps serving up hurricanes like Maria, which left all of Puerto Rico in darkness that could last as long as six months.
 Overall, the average number of annual weather-related power outages doubled from 2003 to 2012, a Climate Central report found.

 One basic improvement the United States could make to its power grid is moving power lines from above-ground utility poles to protected underground conduits.
-This is how Germany rebuilt its grid after World War II.
-The country now suffers through fewer than 12 minutes of blackout per customer per year, compared to the 244 minutes that plague Americans.
+This is how Germany rebuilt its grid after World War II, and now it suffers very few outages, says Blake Richetta, the U.S. VP for German clean-energy company sonnenBatterie.
+The country has fewer than 12 minutes of blackout per customer per year, compared to the 244 minutes that plague Americans.

 But moving America’s 300,000 miles of transmission lines underground would be an epic investment of time and labor — just the sort of massive infrastructure project we’ve been putting off.